-Built at a cost of £318 for 60 children, the National School was erected along the Attleborough Road on land given by the Rt Hon Lord Walsingham, one of the largest landowners in Great Ellingham, and the ‘Lord of the Manor of Bury Hall’.
-The land was part of an arable field known as ‘Pound Close’ and was farmed by Lord Walsingham’s tenant, James Barnard of Bury Hall.
+Built at a cost of £318 for 60 children, the National School was erected along the Attleborough Road on land given by the Rt Hon Lord Walsingham.
+Walsingham was one of the largest landowners in Great Ellingham, and the ‘Lord of the Manor of Bury Hall’.
+The land was part of an arable field known as ‘Pound Close’ and was farmed by Lord Walsingham’s tenant, James Barnard who lived at Bury Hall.

 According to the above Poster, the Rules of the National School were:

 - Children of Working Classes shall pay One Penny a week each; Children of Tradesmen or Farmers shall pay Two-pence a week each.

 - The Hours of the Day School shall be – in the Morning from Nine o’clock till Twelve; in the Afternoon from Two o’clock till Five, between April 1st and October 1st; and from Two o’clock till Four between October 1st and April 1st.

 - On Sundays the School will Open an hour before Divine Service in the Morning, and in the Afternoon, and all the Children of the Day School will be required to attend the Sunday School, and to go to Church with the Mistress; but Children who do not attend the Day School will be received into the Sunday School without payment.